-- instances could be criminally or civilly liable. - liability.13 - · You can enhance productivity: Adopting responsible recruitment practices can reduce turnover rates and reduce long-term hiring costs as well as enhancing productivity. - You can maintain a social licence to operate: Proactive engagement, due diligence, and transparency around potential fee-charging can also be critical to preserve a business' social licence to operate and will strengthen the credibility of the company with all stakeholders involved. - You can meet shareholder expectations: Investors and shareholders are increasingly scrutinising companies they invest in as part of their due diligence process.
+- Companies found involved or complicit in such activities could face prosecution, resulting in criminal or civil sanctions.
+For example, under the United States' Trafficking Victims Protection Act (TVPA), companies connected to forced labour in certain instances could be criminally or civilly liable. - Directly or indirectly benefiting from businesses involved in crimes such as modern slavery, trafficking and force labour may give rise to criminal, civil and regulatory liability.13 - You can enhance productivity: Adopting responsible recruitment practices can reduce turnover rates and reduce long-term hiring costs as well as enhancing productivity. - You can maintain a social licence to operate: Proactive engagement, due diligence, and transparency around potential fee-charging can also be critical to preserve a business' social licence to operate and will strengthen the credibility of the company with all stakeholders involved. - You can meet shareholder expectations: Investors and shareholders are increasingly scrutinising companies they invest in as part of their due diligence process.